TeamGrey/ch.bfh.bti7081.s2017.grey/docs/cs2/task03.md

  - A Doctor can refill the insulin pump in the PIP.
  - A Doctor can adjust the parameters for the PIP.
  - A Technician can check the log to get failure information.

  ##System Requirements
  ### Functional Requirements
  ### Non-Functional Requirements
+ - The System should always be available.
+ - The System should have a removable and replaceable battery
  ### Domain Requirements